tschermer02/topoCurve1/references/paper.md

 # Summary

 The analysis of digital elevation models (DEMs) is crucial for understanding and interpreting landscape features and their formations.
-The curvature and surface attributes of surface features provide insights into geological processes and environmental conditions. `TopoCurve` is a Python package designed to analyze and process DEMs by calculating various curvature attributes, including principal, Gaussian, and mean curvatures.
+The curvature and attributes of surface features provide insights into geological processes and environmental conditions. `TopoCurve` is a Python package designed to analyze and process DEMs by calculating various curvature attributes, including principal, Gaussian, and mean curvatures.
 This tool facilitates the extraction and